heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 (Situation 1) : An user opens an order.

-(Situation 2] : The matching engine reaches the price of the list
+(Situation 2] : The matching engine reaches the price of the list.

 (Situation 3]) : An user cancels an order.